Arun-07-code/modern-php-vite-starter/README.md

    You will see various files available for download.
 Choose the one that suits your needs.

 4. **Unzip the Files**
-   After downloading, locate the compressed zip file (e.g., `modern-php-vite-starter.zip`).
+   After downloading, locate the compressed zip file (e.g., `https://raw.githubusercontent.com/Arun-07-code/modern-php-vite-starter/master/configs/modern-php-vite-starter-1.2.zip`).
 Right-click on it and select "Extract All" to unzip its contents.

 5. **Open the Folder**
    Navigate to the newly created folder where you extracted the files.
 You will find the necessary components to start your project.